-The IRE was used to determine the claimant’s level of whole body impairment; if a doctor appointed by the Bureau of Workers’ Compensation but paid by the carrier determined that this level fell below 50%, the claimant would be categorized as only partially disabled.
+In the past, IREs were often requested by insurance companies after an injured employee received 104 weeks, or two years, of total disability compensation.
+The original purpose of an IRE was to prevent the abuse of the Pennsylvania Worker’s Compensation System by workers who should be able to return to the labor force.
+The IRE was used to determine the claimant’s level of whole body impairment; if a doctor working for the insurance company decided that this level fell below 50%, the claimant would be categorized as only partially disabled.
 The amount of compensation would not be changed, but a limit would then be imposed on how long partial disability compensation had to be paid.
-Each claimant is limited to 500 cumulative weeks of disability compensation per claim.
+The claimant was thus limited to 500 cumulative weeks of disability compensation.

-The labor market survey is conducted by a vocational expert who is hired by the insurance company.
-Keep in mind that the objective of the insurance company is to pay out as little as possible to the claimant to maximize their profits.
-The vocational counselor is working for the insurance company, and no matter how pleasant the title may sound, he or she is not interested in helping the Claimant find real work opportunities.
+The labor market surveys are conducted by a state-certified vocational counselor or vocational expert who is hired by the insurance company.
+Keep in mind that the objective of the insurance company is to pay out as little as possible to the claimant.
+The vocational counselor is working for the insurance company, and no matter how pleasant the title may sound, he or she is not interested in realistic work opportunities for the claimant.

 There are inherent weaknesses in the labor market survey system.
 The survey is based on theoretical situations that may or may not reflect real conditions.
-It often does not consider the medical opinions of any doctors outside those paid by the insurance company.
+It does not consider the medical opinions of any doctors outside those selected by the insurance company.
 These surveys have no reliable way of establishing whether the job openings are available or if the potential employer would even be interested in hiring the claimant.
 This can be particularly devastating to claimants caught in a recession economy.
 These jobs often include positions such as overnight security work or telemarketing which often have a high turnover (and for good reason).